dsrivan/Admin-Panel-02/README.md

 ### Description

 This project is about a Admin Panel version/model 2.
-About the inspiration above:
-'I didn't find the design on the author website ('Fusion Lab' maybe), so I don't will mencionaste him.'

-And finally, I'll repeat: This development is only a study!
+This development is only a study!
 It don't for professional use!

 ### For look the result.